 Step 4: Set aside a fixed percentage of your income for retirement savings –

-We always save for short-term goals and spent all our savings on fulfilling that.
+We always save for short-term goals and spend all our savings on fulfilling them.
 But for a safe future, you need to set aside some fixed percentage of your salary for retirement.
 It is also important not to spend any of the corpus (the main amount) before retirement.

 Step 5: Asset Allocation –